flowerwallpaper/cse15l-lab-reports/lab-report-2.md

 The symptom was that the array gave the wrong result-- the first element came back as 0 instead of 4.
 The bug was using the value of the element at length - i - 1.
 There is no element before element 0, so there was a null value.
 My solution was to make a new array with the reversed order, and then put the values from that into the original array.

-//The failure-inducing input (the code of the test) The symptom (the failing test output)
-The bug (the code fix needed)
-Then, explain the connection between the symptom and the bug.
-Why does the bug cause that particular symptom for that particular input?//

 For the method Merge, I used this test.
 ```